-If you are having difficulty using the MCA8000A with the USB adapter on Windows 7, please make sure that you have the latest version of ADMCA below and that you uninstall the USB driver and use the one in the package below.
+If you are having difficulty using the MCA8000A with the USB adapter on Windows 7 and higher, please make sure that you have the latest version of ADMCA below and that you uninstall the USB driver and use the one in the package below.

 The ADMCA program is the main display and acquisition software.
 All users should download this software.

 Click here for a description of the capabilities ADMCA.

 There is no paper manual for the software.
 The manual is the help file.
 To install the software unzip the contents of the file to your computer.
 Then run the ADMCA executable in the ADMCA directory.
 The software cannot be run from a CD.
 It must be copied to your local drive and you must have read/write access to the directory.

 The MCA8000A can be controlled through an API interface using the PmcaDll.dll Dynamic Linked Library.
 There are Visual Basic, Visual C++, and LabWindows CVI examples of how to use the libraries.
 Read the Programmer’s guide enclosed before trying using them.
 MCA8000A units SN#3660 and higher are RS232 to USB converter compatible.
 Serial numbers below 3660 can be upgraded.
 This is a firmware change that must be done at the factory.
 New units will not be compatible with custom code written with the previous DLL.
 The new DLL can control all versions.
 Download the new version and view the document describing the small change that needs to be made to your code.

 The MCA8000A Communication protocol has been adapted by many people for platforms other than Windows.
 Because of this, Amptek includes the source code of the Windows DLL to facilitate the programmer’s task in adapting the MCA8000A to other operating systems.
 Between the DLL source code and the Data Transfer Protocol, the programmer should find it much easier to adapt the MCA8000A for use on other platforms.

 Amptek does not support the source code of the dll.